astronomer/docs/learn/cloud-ide-tutorial.md

 6. Run the cell by either clicking on the play button next to the connection field or by hitting Command + Enter.

 Running the cell will create a temporary table in your database containing the output from your query.
-With the **Table Expression** box activated you should now see the output containing of 136 rows below the cell.
+With the **Table Expression** box activated you should now see the output containing 136 rows below the cell.

 ![Table output](/img/guides/cloud_ide_query_table.png)

-Our dataset contains information about the height, weight and how fast dogs of different breeds learned commands in 7 columns. `reps_lower` and `reps_higher` contain the lower and upper bounds of how many repetitions of a new command a dog of a breed needed to learn it.
-We will use this value to sort our dogs in two categories which will be the target of our classification model.
+The dataset has 7 columns containing information about the height, weight, breed, and learning speed of different dogs.
+The `reps_lower` and `reps_higher` columns contain the lower and upper bounds of how many repetitions of a new command each breed of dog needed to learn it.
+This value is used to sort the dogs into two categories which will be the target of your classification model.
 The predictors will be the four columns containing height and weight information.

 ## Step 7: Transform your table

-Transform the data in your table to convert the dog intelligence data from repetitions needed to learn commands to a binary intelligence category.
+Before you can train the model, you first need to transform the data in your table to convert the command repetitions to a binary intelligence category.

 1. Create a second SQL cell.